NordicSemiconductor/piccata/README.md

 piccata - Python CoAp Toolkit
 =============================

-piccata is a simple CoAP (RFC7252) toolkit compatible with Python 2.7.
+piccata is a simple CoAP (RFC7252) toolkit written in Python.

 The toolkit provides basic building blocks for using CoAP in an application. piccata handles messaging between endpoints